Colts release veteran CB Vontae Davis

 Defensive coordinator Ted Monachino and defensive backs coach Greg Williams -- not Pagano -- told Davis last week that he was being demoted.

 "It's a disagreement because I feel like I was demoted because of my health instead of my ability," Davis said.
 "The agreement is I take full responsibility.
 I'm not myself.
 I'm not Vontae Davis.
 Obviously I know what level I can play at.
-I've been working trying to get back like with previous injuries, but it's not working."
+I've been working trying to get back, like I have with previous injuries.
+In this situation it just hasn't worked for me because of my injury, it was significant.
+It was a groin tear."

-The Colts failed to trade Davis, a two-time Pro Bowler, prior to the trade deadline last week.
+The Colts failed to trade Davis prior to the trade deadline last week.
 He has only 16 solo tackles with just two passes defended this season.